 Situated 760 meters (2500 feet) above sea level, the city of São Paulo, in the state of the same name, occupies an area of approximately 1500 square kilometers (580 square miles), where almost two-thirds of the land is urbanized and the rest rural.
-These two areas are known as Grande São Paulo (Greater São Paulo) and, with more than 15 million people, it has the largest population of any city in South America.
+This urban megalopolis is better known as as Região Metropolitana de São Paulo (Greater São Paulo) and, with more than 15 million people, it has the largest population of any city in South America.

 Pinheiros & Lapa

-The old center, the suburbs, and a huge number of districts that make up this megalopolis all help to reveal the history of the city and its population.
-Initially inhabited by Native Americans and later by Portuguese colonists, the city received a considerable population of African slaves in the 17th Century, as did almost all the south, central and north-eastern regions of the country.
-Slaves provided the main source of manual labor for the coffee and sugar cane plantations.
+The old center, the suburbs, and a huge number of districts that make up this city all help to reveal the history of the city and its population.
+Initially inhabited by indigenous peoples such as Guarani and Tupi, the city received a considerable population of African slaves in the 17th Century when the Indians succumbed to Portuguese colonists.
+Slaves provided the main source of manual labor for the coffee and sugar cane plantations, which in turn helped create the modern city.
 However, São Paulo's population, grew very slowly until the middle of the 19th Century.
 At this time, the area we now know as Greater São Paulo was still made up of small scattered settlements, concentrated mainly in the present-day locations of the Pinheiros, Freguesia do Ó and Lapa districts.

 Thanks to the construction of the first power station in 1890, electrically-driven trams were introduced to the city.
 In the 20th Century, industrial development created new urban areas towards the east, west and south, following the railway lines and the Tietê, Tamanduateí and Pinheiros river valleys.
 Japanese immigrants, who arrived at the beginning of this century to work in agriculture, settled in what is today one of the most traditional areas of São Paulo: the Liberdade district.
 Today, this area exhibits many aspects of Japanese culture, including some of the best Japanese restaurants in the world.